gestalt-config/gestalt/README.md

   long maxConnectionsPerRoute = gestalt.getConfig("http.pool.maxPerRoute", 24, Long.class);

-  // get a list of objects, or an empty collection if there is no hosts found.
+  // get a list of objects, or an PlaceHolder collection if there is no hosts found.
   List<Host> hosts = gestalt.getConfig("db.hosts", Collections.emptyList(),
     new TypeCapture<List<Host>>() {});
 ```